memkind/memkind/examples/README.md

 ### pmem_multithreads.c

-This example shows how to use multithreading with pmem kinds.
+This example shows how to use multithreading with independent pmem kinds.

+### pmem_multithreads_onekind.c

+This example shows how to use multithreading with one main pmem kind.

 ## Other memkind examples